A fictional travelogue; four minutes to read.

 A boat captain battling the high seas navigates through white caps made by tossing detergent into a backlot swimming pool.
 To avoid poisoning the cast with carbon monoxide, passing cars on a city street are pushed by hidden stagehands.

 In the movie The Godfather, Marlon Brando is reading his lines from a cue card taped to Robert Duval’s chest.
 The phrase ‘space shuttle’ was coined by Star Trek writers, and later used by NASA.
-Think about that!

 A naked starlet with fake boobs (don’t even think about it, Brittany) swimming in a crystalline pool is captivating, but counterfeit.
 The camera angle hides her flesh-colored thong.